 Join us for a relaxed, informal evening of live performance and good fellowship.

 For over 30 years, the Women of OLGC and Men’s Club have co-sponsored an Annual Spaghetti Supper.
 It is a beloved community building and unifying event that brings together our parishioners of all ages.
 It is traditionally held in DeSales Hall on a Sunday evening

 Attendees enjoy a delicious homemade spaghetti dinner, with meatballs, garlic bread, salad, dessert and beverages, including wine.
 Tickets are sold for two separate seatings at 4:30 p.m. and 6:30 p.m. accommodating 200 persons each.
 Take-out meals are also available.
 Due to the popularity of this event, tickets should be purchased in advance, since this event routinely sells out!
 Tickets are sold online, at Donut Socials, and in the Administration Office.

 New in 2018, Summer Kick-Off was led by the Fish Fry team.
 It is an opportunity for family and friends to enjoy a delicious meal, family-friendly activities such as the Annual Battle of the Boards Cornhole competition and an outdoor movie.

 Contact: Russ Weaver

-Welcome Reception is usually the 1st Sunday of the month and is coordinated with the Monthly Donut Social.
+Welcome Reception is done quarterly and is coordinated with the Monthly Donut Social.
 It is the day that new parishioners are invited to attend the 9:30am Sunday Mass, are greeted by the Welcoming Committee in the Narthex outside of DeSales hall and are given a “welcoming” gift.
 If you have recently join the parish and have not received a phone call please contact the ladies below.